UWB-Adv-Data-Vis/R-Essential-Training/README.txt

 - This README file.

-- The R_EssT_1.Rproj file that contains all of the project settings and links for use in the desktop versions of RStudio.
+- The R-Essential-Training.Rproj file that contains all of the project settings and links for use in the desktop versions of RStudio.